-These cleaner, more efficient vitamins offer many nutritional benefits.
+These clean efficient vitamins offer many nutritional benefits.

 Posted Oct 08, 2018

 But there are some newer formulations of vitamins that are digested differently, and perhaps more efficiently, than the traditional tablet or capsule.
-Sublingual vitamins, which are meant to be taken by dissolving the tab under your tongue, are growing in popularity (frunutta, makes a variety of multivitamin or single supplements).
-They work by the nutrient getting absorbed under the tongue and entering the bloodstream directly without having to go through the gastrointestinal tract.
+Sublingual vitamins, which are meant to be taken by dissolving the tab under your tongue, are growing in popularity.
+They work because the nutrient is absorbed under the tongue and enters the bloodstream directly without having to go through the gastrointestinal tract.

 Some oral vitamins are designed to break down more slowly for maximum absorption.
 When phthalates are added to vitamins, the label may contain claims like “enteric coated,” “time release,” “film coated” or “safety coated.”
 So, if you are keen on having the purest vitamins possible, be sure to watch out for these phrases on product labels.